A Unified View of Score-Based and Drifting Models: Empirical Study

 \subsection{Examinations with Oracles}

-\paragraph{Experimental Setup: Datasets.} We empirically test the high-dimensional alignment prediction in our theory: the drifting discrepancy and the score discrepancy should become increasingly aligned as the ambient dimension grows.
-Concretely, we measure whether
+We empirically test the high-dimensional alignment prediction in our theory: as the ambient dimension grows, the Laplace drifting discrepancy should become increasingly well approximated by a scaled score discrepancy.
+Concretely, we examine whether

-All quantities below are estimated nonparametrically from finite samples of $p$ or $q$ with no training involved.

-We treat $p$ and $q$ as oracle samplers.
-For each dimension $D$, we construct two Gaussian mixtures with a fixed number of modes.
-We then draw reference samples from both $p$ and $q$, and sample query points $\mathbf{x}$ from $q$ as the evaluation locations.
-Below, we consider two synthetic datasets to disentangle the role of the shell-concentration assumption from other effects.